 - the damage to the land in the area granted to the operator that might be caused by the operations of the operator

-- any other factors that the Board considers proper under the circumstances
+- any other factors that the Tribunal considers proper under the circumstances

-Previous decisions of the Board and the Courts may be of assistance when attempting to understand how the Board may decide a particular matter.
-Refer to Alberta Surface Rights Board – Decisions.
+Previous decisions of the Tribunal and the Courts may be of assistance when attempting to understand how the Tribunal may decide a particular matter.
+Refer to Surface rights – Decisions.

 How disputes are resolved

-For new rights of entry, if an operator wishes to exercise its right of entry on freehold land, it must first pay an entry fee (section 19 of the act) as well as 80% of the compensation offered in the written offer filed with the application (section 20 of the act).
-The Board will generally follow the following procedures when assisting the parties to resolve their dispute about compensation:
+For new rights of entry, if an operator wishes to exercise its right of entry order on private land, it must first pay the entry fee legislated in the Surface Rights Act, as well as 80% of the compensation in the written offer filed with the application for the right of entry order.

 Step 1.
 Negotiation